-If a facility was subject to an industrial facilities exemption certificate on or after December 31, 2012, notwithstanding any other provision of this act to the contrary, that portion of the facility that is eligible manufacturing personal property shall remain subject to the industrial facilities tax and shall remain exempt from ad valorem property taxes as provided in section 8 until that eligible manufacturing personal property would otherwise be exempt from the collection of taxes under section 9m, 9n, or 90 of the general property tax act.
+If a facility was subject to an industrial facilities exemption certificate on or after December 31, 2012, notwithstanding any other provision of this act to the contrary, that portion of the facility that is eligible manufacturing personal property shall remain subject to the industrial facilities tax and shall remain exempt from ad valorem property taxes as provided in section 8 until that eligible manufacturing personal property would otherwise be exempt from the collection of taxes under section 9m, 9n, or 9o of the general property tax act.

-In accordance with this statutory change as indicated in Bulletin 8 of 2015, the assessor should have extended any IFT that was in effect on or after December 31, 2012 and would expire before the personal property on that IFT becomes exempt under MCL 211.9m or MCL 211.9n.
-For example: An IFT was approved effective December 31, 2007 with an expiration date of December 30, 2014.
-The personal property was placed in service in 2008.
-Because personal property placed in service in 2008 will not be exempt until 2019, the IFT will be extended from 2014 until 2019.
+Following statute, the assessor should have extended any IFT that was in effect on or after December 31, 2012 and would expire before the personal property on that IFT becomes exempt under MCL 211.9m or MCL 211.9n.
+For example: An IFT was approved effective December 31, 2007 with an expiration date of December 30, 2017.
+The personal property was placed in service in 2008 and 2009.
+Because personal property placed in service in 2009 will not be exempt until 2020, the IFT will be extended from 2017 until 2020.